Women in the Philippines: Marriage and relationships

-Courtship and relationships in the Philippines are conservative in nature.
+Courtship in the Philippines is conservative in nature.
 The man will have to court the woman and prove his love for her before he can win her heart.
 Sometimes the courtship period would last for years.
 This however, is a very old fashioned idea.
 In the bigger more urbanized cities, this conservative courtship idea is not so emphasized as much.
 Parents prefer their daughter to be courted in their home, so they can have a chance to know the man.
 It is during the courtship period that the man would put his best foot forward to create a good impression on the woman and her family.
 Generally, the man is being measured on his being a gentleman, ability to respect the woman's family, and servitude (the extent of what he was willing to do to prove his love for the woman).
 Usually, the woman is courted by several men and will have to choose the best from among her suitors.
 Courtship and relationships remain the same for rural and urban areas despite the modern western influence.